Juniata College Student Conduct Philosophy

 A student group or organization, including athletics teams, and its officers and/or membership may be held collectively and individually responsible when violations of the Code of Conduct by the organization or its member(s):

 Hearings for student groups or organizations follow the same general student conduct procedures.
-In any such action, individual determinations as to responsibility will be made and sanctions may be assigned collectively and individually and will be proportionate to the involvement of each individual and the organization.
+In any such action, individual determinations as to responsibility will be made and sanctions may be assigned collectively (to the group) and individually (to the members or those involved) and will be proportionate to the involvement of each individual and the organization.

 C. Pennsylvania Medical Amnesty Law: